Implementation of QA/QC Program and Risk Management Strategies Using Control Charts

-Participants will learn how to implement a robust control charting QA/QC program using risk-based thinking methods.
-This course presents different strategies for designing a control chart-based, QA/QC program to maintain method stability and cases for the selection of specific types of control charts to reduce the risk of not detecting a nonconformance in a test or measurement process.
+In this 1-day course, participants will learn how to implement a robust control charting QA/QC program using risk-based thinking methods.
+This course presents different strategies for designing a control chart-based, QA/QC program to maintain method stability and cases for the selection of specific types of control charts to reduce the risk of not detecting an old conformance in a test or measurement process.
 The course also includes methods to develop an Out of Control Action Plan (OCAP) to reduce risk of reporting bad data.
 In addition, the participant will learn to apply statistical methods for evaluating analytical measurement system performance in terms of precision and bias and explain tactics for periodic review of control chart parameters.

 Basic Statistics for Laboratory Professionals (EMU 100) or equivalent knowledge.